Nick Ahmed Player Props: Diamondbacks vs. Cardinals

-The Arizona Diamondbacks and Nick Ahmed, who went 0-for-4 last time out, take on Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.
+The Arizona Diamondbacks and Nick Ahmed, who went 1-for-4 with a double and two RBI last time in action, take on Jake Woodford and the St. Louis Cardinals at Busch Stadium, Wednesday at 1:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Marlins.
+In his previous game he had a one-hit showing (1-for-4) against the Cardinals.

 Nick Ahmed Game Info & Props vs. the Cardinals